March 26, 2019

 Matthias Korb, Museum INITIUM ET FINIS

-all pictures courtesy of Matthias Korb
+all images courtesy of Matthias Korb

 Located in the small community of Lohrheim, Germany, some 70 km north-west of Frankfurt am Main, above pictured house is home to an art environment in the capacity of a museum, named INITIUM ET FINIS (Beginning and end).
 As a further indication the complement Wunderkammer der Humanität (Wunderkammer of Humanity) is often added.